 What do I need to bring to my assignment?

 You will need to carry a copy of your complete file with you to every assignment.
 This should include copies of your current certifications and your current licenses.
-We also recommend that you bring scrubs, a credit card, cell phone, $200 cash, and ATM card for your own convenience.
+Any other items that will be needed will be designated once you receive your agreement letter.

 What is the average length of an assignment?

 A majority of the job actions have a 60-hour commitment.
 However, each job action is different and requires flexibility as it relates to time and length commitment.

 How will I be informed of my schedule at a strike assignment?

 This will be communicated once you arrive onsite during the induction process.

 Can I work both strike and travel assignments?